mindstorm38/pydld/README.md

 The custom `Lock` and `RLock` function have an optional parameter `name`, it is usefull to recognize the lock faster if deadlock is detected.

 In addition to that, the module `init_hook` function has an optional parameter `only_named` that force use the default behaviour of `Lock` and `RLock` functions if parameter `name` is not specified.
-It can be usefull if you want to profile only specific locks.
+It can be usefull if you want to profile only specific locks..

-> This library is forced to create temporary python modules in order to "hack" the python traceback.
-> These modules are stored in a directory named 'trace_hacks' in the same directory as the `deadlock_detector` module, it is created automatically and cleared before every new launch.